JosuaKrause/redipy/README.md

 1. Add the signature of the function to `redipy.api.RedisAPI`.
 Adjust as necessary from the redis spec to get a pythonic feel.
 Also, add the signature to `redipy.api.PipelineAPI` but with `None` as return value.
-Additionally, add the redirect to the backend in `redipu.main.Redis`.
+Additionally, add the redirect to the backend in `redipy.main.Redis`.
 2. Implement the function in `redipy.redis.conn.RedisConnection` and `redipy.redis.conn.PipelineConnection`.
 This should be straightforward as there are not too many changes expected.
 Don't forget